 Modern technology, especially in the field of digital telecommunications, is increasingly reliant on the interoperability of systems and devices.
-For example, the Institute of Electrical and Electronics Engineers ("IEEE") standard 802.11 governs the WiFi networks that our cellphones, computers, TVs, and countless other devices rely on to connect to the internet.2 The IEEE is just one example of a standard-setting organization ("SSO") that adopts guidelines and technical standards critical for the interoperability and compatibility of modern technology.3 However, this technology is typically covered by patents, commonly referred to as standard-essential patents ("SEP" or "SEPs").
+For example, the Institute of Electrical and Electronics Engineers ("IEEE") standard 802.11 governs the WiFi networks that our cellphones, computers, TVs, and countless other devices rely on to connect to the internet.2 The IEEE is just one example of a standard-setting organization ("SSO") that adopts guidelines and technical 11 Unlike many other countries, an inventor filing a patent application in the U.S. owns the rights to her invention unless a written assignment is made to the company employing the inventor. "

+standards critical for the interoperability and compatibility of modern technology.3 However, this technology is typically covered by patents, commonly referred to as standard-essential patents ("SEP" or "SEPs").
 Owners of SEPs enjoy considerable leverage in licensing negotiations because their patents are directed to technology which is necessarily implicated when designing products to comply with a standard set by an SSO.4 Licensees are left with little to no recourse - either they have to pay the license fee being requested by the patent owner or they run the risk of infringement litigation.